aipowerorg/aipowerorg.github.io/docs/Chat/create-chatbot.md

 ### Popup Mode

-A popup chatbot appears as a small, clickable icon in a corner of the screen.
+A popup chatbot appears as a small, clickable icon in a corner of the screen on your WordPress site.
 When a user clicks the icon, the chat window opens.

 To enable popup mode: